rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 starting point for 3D projects made in Bevy.
 While he appreciated that other Bevy templates showed nicely how to wire up systems and setup a game loop, he was missing a showcase for commonly used features that are scattered around various libraries.
-So he created Foxtrot, where he collected most basic features he could need for future projects or jams.
+So he created Foxtrot, where he collected the most basic features he could need for future projects or jams.
 The current version [v0.1.5] features:

 - loading a 3D level from GLTF files